ttulka/recursive-expressions/README.md

 Recursive Expressions are using the standard match flags from the `Pattern` class:
 ```
-RecexpGrammar.compile("a", Pattern.CASE_INSENSITIVE)    // case-insetive
+Recexp.compile("a", Pattern.CASE_INSENSITIVE)    // case-insetive
     .matches("A");  // true
 ```
-The flags are applied to the whole grammar (all the rules).
+The flags are applied to all the rules.

 ### Recursive Expressions as Context-Free Grammar

 A context-free grammar can be defined as a set of rules with a starting rule `S`.
 The rules are of the form `A → w`, where `A` is a name of the rule and `w` is a string which can contain characters and rule references.

 ```
-RecexpGrammar grammar = RecexpGrammar.builder()
+Recexp grammar = Recexp.builder()
     .rule("S", "@A@B")
     .rule("A", "a")
     .rule("B", "b")